vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 # Examine the Management Cluster Deployment

 During the deployment of the management cluster, either from the installer interface or the CLI, Tanzu Community Edition creates a temporary management cluster using a [Kubernetes in Docker](https://kind.sigs.k8s.io/), `kind`, cluster on the bootstrap machine.
-Then, Tanzu Community Edition uses it to provision the final management cluster on the platform of your choice, depending on whether you are deploying to vSphere, Amazon EC2, or Microsoft Azure.
+Then, Tanzu Community Edition uses it to provision the final management cluster on the platform of your choice, depending on whether you are deploying to vSphere or Amazon EC2.
 After the deployment of the management cluster finishes successfully, Tanzu Community Edition deletes the temporary `kind` cluster.

 When Tanzu Community Edition creates a management cluster for the first time, it creates a folder `~/.tanzu/tkg/providers` that contains all of the files required by Cluster API to create the management cluster.